mwt/econ-ipsum/about.md

 {% endfor %}
 </ul>

+The generator caches requests daily in blocks of 100 paragraphs.
+So, the first person who accesses the page each day causes 100 paragraphs to be generated.
+Everyone else who accesses the page within a 24 hour period will see the exact same paragraphs.
+After 24 hours, the cache will be refreshed with new content.
+You can generate as many paragraphs as you like.

 The front-end of this project is hosted on [GitHub Pages](https://pages.github.com/) while the backend is hosted via [AWS Lambda](https://aws.amazon.com/lambda/).
 We would like to thank both for enabling this project to exist at no cost.